kallaballa/Janosh/README.md

 Janosh
 ======

-A small command line tool for manipulation of json files
+A small command line tool for quering/manipulating json files

-Janosh is written in cpp and only uses json_spirit as it's only build dependency.
+Janosh is written in c++ with json_spirit as its only build dependency.
 It is used in the [ScreenInvader](https://github.com/Metalab/ScreenInvader) project which needed a tool for manipulating json files in bash script without dragging in more library dependencies.

 ## Usage